microsoft/BiomedParse/README.md

 ```
 Step 2.
 Download model checkpoint and put the model in the pretrained folder when running the code.
 Change file name to biomed_parse.pt

-Expect future updates of the model as we are making it more robust and powerful based on feedbacks from the community.
-We recomment using the latest version of the model.
+Expect future updates of the model as we are making it more robust and powerful based on feedback from the community.
+We recommend using the latest version of the model.

 ## Running Inference with BiomedParse